-1. Chronic stress knocks your gut microbiome – the trillions of bacteria in your gut – out of balance, a condition called dysbiosis.
+ONE.
+Chronic stress knocks your gut microbiome – the trillions of bacteria in your gut – out of balance, a condition called dysbiosis.
 With dysbiosis, harmful bacteria overgrow and outnumber beneficial bacteria.
 Dysbiosis can cause or worsen a wide variety of symptoms and health problems, including:

-2. Chronic stress weakens your gut barrier, the inner mucosal lining of your intestines.
+TWO.
+Chronic stress weakens your gut barrier, the inner mucosal lining of your intestines.
 Your gut barrier works around the clock to keep undigested food particles, toxins, harmful bacteria, and other pathogens locked safely inside your GI tract and out of your bloodstream.

-3. Chronic stress decreases absorption of key nutrients, which can lead to deficiencies and interrupt proper function of cells, organs, and body systems.
+THREE.
+Chronic stress decreases absorption of key nutrients, which can lead to deficiencies and interrupt proper function of cells, organs, and body systems.
 Stress responses can speed up intestinal transit time, pushing food through too fast for your body to be able to properly breakdown and absorb all the nutrients you need.
 At the same time, stress hogs a lot of essential nutrients – including B vitamins, vitamin C, and magnesium – which leaves less for the rest of your body.